RichiH/vcsh/doc/error_codes.md

 * 13: Required directory exists but is not a directory
 * 16: Potentially harmful operation aborted
 * 17: Files that would be overwritten exist; fix manually
+* 19:
+* 20: Could not parse arguments correctly

 * 50: Could not create directory
 * 51: Could not create file